markdryan/specasm/README.md

 ![Hello Specasm](/docs/salink.png)

 Once the linker has finished a binary file will be created.
 The name of the file will be reported by the linker.
-In the example above its 'hello'.
+In the example above it's 'hello'.
 We need to create a BASIC loader before we can execute the program.
 To do this type

 ```
 CLEAR 32767